Master of the Five Magics: Plot summary

 The book focuses on the adventures of its main character and hero Alodar in the fictional land of Procolon.
 Alodar's self-imposed quest for much of the book is to distinguish himself sufficiently to wed Queen Vendora, which will restore his family's honor.

 The book is divided into six parts, the first five of which correspond to the five disciplines of magic learned by Alodar in that portion of the narrative.
 The final part is entitled "The Archimage" and corresponds to Alodar's mastery of all other forms of magic.

 In the first three parts, Alodar learns enough of a particular type of magic to make a notable achievement, but the antagonist of that part usurps Alodar's credit and becomes a recognized suitor to the queen.
 Alodar is then left with an artifact of some type that allows him to begin learning a new discipline of magic.
 The first part also introduces Aeriel, a female character important in the second half of the book.

 The fourth part does not feature an artifact; instead, Alodar discovers an ancient wizard placed in suspended animation, who reveals the basics of his craft to Alodar at the start of the fifth part.

 The fifth part of the book reveals that Alodar's journey was planned by the ancient wizards, who predicted the now-imminent demonic invasion.

 In the sixth and final part, Alodar uses his knowledge of all five magical disciplines in combination to defeat the leader of the demon army.
-However, Alodar spurns both marriage to the queen and an offer by his previous antagonists to support a coup placing Alodar on the throne; instead, he chooses to marry Aeriel and continue his apprenticeship.
+However, Alodar spurns both marriage to the queen and an offer by his previous antagonists to support a coup placing Alodar on the throne; instead, he chooses to marry Aeriel and continue his apprenticeship, hoping to one day claim the title of Archmage.